aridhia/fair-api-beta-utilities/README.md

 - You can then upload attachments by dragging and dropping the files in the area at the bottom of the screen
 - Creating and editing the dictionary (TODO)

+For more details - see the knowledge base pages on [Managing Data](https://knowledgebase.aridhia.io/kbcategory/managing-data-fair-data-services/)

 ## Search for a Dataset Entry (Web)

 Using the Web interface, it is possible to find datasets using the search functionality: